 Form 720-TO and Form 720-CS are information returns used to report monthly receipts and disbursements of liquid products.
+A liquid product is any liquid transported into storage at a terminal or delivered out of a terminal.
+For a list of products, see the product code table in the Instructions for Forms 720-TO and 720-CS.

 The returns are due the last day of the month following the month in which the transaction occurs.

-These returns can be filed on paper forms or electronically.
+These returns can be filed on paper or electronically.
 For information on filing electronically, see Publication 3536, Motor Fuel Excise Tax EDI Guide.
+Pub.
+3536 is only available on the IRS website.